devassistant/devassistant/docs/user_documentation.rst

 .. _preparing_environment_cli:

-Preparing Environment
+Preparing Environments
 ~~~~~~~~~~~~~~~~~~~~~

 DevAssistant can set up the environment and install dependencies for
 development of an already existing project located
 in a remote SCM (e.g. Github).
 There is, for example, the so-called
 `custom <https://dapi.devassistant.org/dap/custom/>`_ prepare
-assistant, that is supposed to prepare environment for arbitrary upstream projects.
+assistant, that is supposed to prepare environments for arbitrary upstream projects.
-This means that it will checkout the source code from given git repo and if there
+This means that it will checkout the source code from the given git repo and if there
-is a ``.devassistant`` file in the repo, it'll install dependencies and prepare
+is a ``.devassistant`` file in the repo, it will install dependencies and prepare
 environment according to it::

    $ da prepare custom -u scm_url